KxSystems/docs/docs/architecture/uq.md

 ## Functions

-Functions are open source & open to customisation.
+Functions are open source and open to customisation.

 ### .u.init